 UV inspection, maintenance, and repair workers typically do not remain in one location during the course of their workday, and therefore are not exposed to UV irradiance levels for 8 h.
-Threshold Limit Value® (TLV^{\circledR}) consideration should be based on occupancy use of spaces treated by UV-C systems (ACGIH 2015).
+Threshold Limit Value[®] (TLV[®]) consideration should be based on occupancy use of spaces treated by UV-C systems (ACGIH 2015).

-Some indoor plants do not tolerate prolonged UV-C exposure and should not be hung in the upper room if upper-air UV systems are used.
+Some indoor plants do not tolerate prolonged UV-C exposure and should not be hung in the upper room.